 If you ever want to do any healing on a non-life character, you could train life to sprite, or better yet satyr.
 If you go all the way up to satyr, it’s more pip efficient to use a life mastery amulet, but you could go without as long as you use each heal effectively.
 Having access to a strong heal can help keep you alive during hard battles or keep others alive when there’s no dedicated healer around.
 However, sometimes it’s more helpful to just do what your class does best, like hitting or buffing others, and leave the healing to those who can do it more efficiently.
-It’s not a bad use of points but for storms you won’t be doing much healing in dungeons and balance already has its own heals in helping hands and availing hands.
+It’s not a bad use of points, but for storms, you won’t be doing much healing in dungeons, and balance and death wizards learn their own heals automatically.

 Training Point Buyback

-If you ever feel like you need to redo your training points and learn new spells that may make you more effective in battle, you can pay crowns to reset your training points by talking to Mr. Lincoln in Golem Court.
-The cost goes up higher, the higher level you are, so choose wisely.
+If you ever feel like you need to redo your training points and learn new spells that make you more effective in battle, you can pay crowns to reset your training points by talking to Mr. Lincoln in Golem Court.
+The cost goes up higher as you level up so choose wisely.
 Sometimes one of the monthly member benefits is free training point buybacks, so you could wait for those to do it for free if you’re high enough level.
 As important a choice as trained spells are, they are never set in stone.

 - Wizard101: How to Craft the Watchtower Hall